sasha0552/vllm-ci/README.md

 *Note: the `vllm` command is an alias for the `python3 -m vllm.entrypoints.openai.api_server` command.*

+*Note: kernels for all GPUs except Pascal have been excluded to reduce build time and wheel size.
+You can still use the new GPUs using tensor parallelism with Ray (and using two instances of `vLLM`, one of which will use upstream `vLLM`).
+Complain in [issues](https://github.com/sasha0552/vllm-ci/issues) if it disrupts your workflow.*

 To install the patched `vLLM` (the patched `triton` will be installed automatically):
 ```sh
 # Create virtual environment